josephsurin/echo360-grabber/README.md

 - Specify multiple courses to grab links for
 - Dump links and filenames as json, or save to an output file for aria2c
 - Specify SD or HD video quality
+- Specify before or after dates to filter for
 - Specify what times of week to grab lectures for (useful for courses with multiple streams)
-- Specify filename format, with basic templating
+- Specify filename format, with basic templating (including lecture number and date)

 ## Installation <a name="installation"></a>